Developers - Understanding routes to NICE health technology assessment

 So it is important to consider these, even if your technology is not evaluated by NICE.
 For more details, see generating evidence for health technology assessment.

 NICE carries out evaluations through a range of programmes, which require different evidence.
-Each programme has a methods and processes manual that explains how guidance is developed.
+The HealthTech programme is responsible for evaluating digital technologies and AI technologies, as well as traditional medical technologies, diagnostics and interventional procedures.
+The type of assessment that is done by NICE depends on the type of technology and the stage of development.
+The HealthTech programme has a methods and processes manual that explains how guidance is developed.

-Each programme has an independent committee.
-It reviews the evidence for each technology and makes recommendations about using it in health and social care.
+The HealthTech programme has independent committees that review the evidence for each technology and make recommendations about using them in health and social care.

 Get your digital technology a NICE evaluation